Wx-Alliance-Alliance-Meteo/WxFactory/README.md

-WxFactory
+# WxFactory
+Research numerical weather model.
+The name is inspired by [Richardson’s Fantastic Forecast Factory](https://www.emetsoc.org/resources/rff/)

-# Requirements
+## Requirements

-GEF was built for Python 3.11 (at least).
+WxFactory was built for Python 3.11 (at least).
 It also requires an MPI implementation.

 ## Python packages
 * Python version at least 3.11